Slavs and Tatars

 Slavs and Tatars has published several books: Kidnapping Mountains (Book Works, 2009), Not Moscow Not Mecca (Revolver/Secession, 2012), Khhhhhhh (Mousse/Moravia Gallery, 2012), Friendship of Nations: Polish Shi’ite Showbiz (2nd edition, Bookworks, 2017), as well as their translation of the legendary Azeri satire Molla Nasreddin (now in its 2nd edition with I.B.
 Tauris).
 On the occasion of a mid-career survey in 2017, the collective’s first monograph was published by König Books.

-Slavs and Tatars’ lecture-performances are hosted by leading art spaces and prestigious universities around the globe, including Yale University, Princeton University, the University of Warsaw, and the Royal College of Art, London.
+The collective's lecture-performances are hosted by leading art spaces and prestigious universities around the globe, including Stanford University, Yale University, Princeton University, the University of Warsaw, NYU Abu Dhabi and the Royal College of Art, London.

-Their works are in important public and private collections including The Museum of Modern Art, New York; The Museum of Modern Art, Warsaw; Re Rebaudengo Foundation, Turin and The Sharjah Art Foundation, UAE, among others.
+Their works are in important public and private collections including The Museum of Modern Art, New York; Pinakothek der Modern, Munich; The Museum of Modern Art, Warsaw; Re Rebaudengo Foundation, Turin and The Sharjah Art Foundation, UAE, among others.

 In 2018, Slavs and Tatars launched a residency and mentorship program for young professionals from their region.
 In 2020, the collective launched Pickle Bar, a Slavic aperitivo bar as project space a few doors down from their studio.

 THERE IS FICTION IN THE SPACE BETWEEN23 Mar - 30 Jul 2020The Third Line is pleased to present There Is Fiction In The Space Between , a group exhibition celebrating the gallery’s fifteenth anniversary.
 This exhibition draws on the breadth of...